ThreeLeggedDuckling/WAD24_JavaScript/mastermind/README.md

-[^1]: To import data from the .json I use `import data from 'data.json' with {type: 'json'};`, this method isn't supported by Mozilla's Firefox as of version 127.0 but should work fine in other browsers.
+[^1]: To import data I use `import data from 'data.json' with {type: 'json'};`.
+This method isn't supported by Mozilla's Firefox as of version 127.0 but should work fine in other browsers.
     (source : [Can I use](https://caniuse.com/mdn-javascript_statements_import_import_attributes_type_json))